mebusy/notes/dev_notes/AI_CS188_ReinforcementLearning.md

 So Q-learning learned the right thing but the exploration was preventing you from doing it.
 There were a couple issues there.

-One issue is you do eventually explore the space you eventually learn the right thing but you still kee trashing around if you keep ε high.
+One issue is you do eventually explore the space you eventually learn the right thing but you still keep trashing around if you keep ε high.
 So you have to stop exploring so much random.
 Eventually you would have to stop doing so exploration and allow your self to exploit this optimal policy you learned.

 Another problem with ε-greedy is that kind of the exploration is unstructured. you try random things whether you need or not even if you know what the all actions do.
 If you know what all the actions do you shouldn't necessarily be exploring anymore.